buttonsrtoys/mvvm_plus/README.md

       );
     }

-Widgets and models can then "get" the registered View Model with the `mvvm_get` static function `get`:
+Widgets and models can then "get" the registered View Model with the `Mvvm` static function `get`:

-    final otherViewModel = View.get<MyOtherWidgetViewModel>();
+    final otherViewModel = Mvvm.get<MyOtherWidgetViewModel>();

 Like `get_it`, `mvvm_get` uses singletons that are not managed by `InheritedWidget`.
-So, widgets don't need to be children of a `mvvm_get` widget to get its registered View Model.
+So, widgets don't need to be children of a `View` widget to get its registered View Model.
 This is a big plus for use cases where the accessed View Model is not an ancestor.

-Unlike `get_it` the lifecycle of all `ViewModel` instances (including registered) are bound to the lifecycle of the `mvvm_get` instances that instantiated them.
-So, when a `mvvm_get` instance is removed from the widget tree, its `ViewModel` is disposed.
+Unlike `get_it` the lifecycle of all `ViewModel` instances (including registered) are bound to the lifecycle of the `View` instances that instantiated them.
+So, when a `View` instance is removed from the widget tree, its `ViewModel` is disposed.

 On rare occasions when you need to register multiple View Models of the same type, just give each View Model instance a unique name: